DecisionsDev/odm-for-container-getting-started/doc/topics/tut_icp_gs_int.md

 # Tutorial scenario and prerequisites

-This tutorial introduces you to key features in ODM for Developers.
+This tutorial introduces you to key features in ODM product.
 Prepare for the tutorial by reviewing its objectives and prerequisites.

 You start by working in the Decision Center Business console to update a decision service that a loan company uses to determine whether borrowers are eligible for loans.
 The fictitious company makes changes to its loan policies, and you must reflect the changes in the decision service.
 When you finish updating the decision service, you deploy a rule application, or RuleApp, to the Decision Server console and test a ruleset.

 The tutorial uses a simple decision service that has only one project.
 The rules are grouped into two folders in the project: